Weekly Information about Bright Comets (2024 July 20: North)

 * 12P/Pons-Brooks

 It returns for the first time in 70 years.
-It will brighten up to 4.5 mag in spring.
-Now it is 6.0 mag (Mar.
-9, Osamu Miyazaki).
-It will turn to fade out rapidly after brightening.
-In the Northern Hemisphere, it will be unobservable in April.
-In the Southern Hemisphere, it is not observable now, but it will appear in April.
+It brightened up to 3.7 mag in early April (Apr.
+6, Jose Guilherme Aguiar).
+Now it is 8.1 mag (July 10, Chris Wyatt).
+It will fade out rapidly after this.
+In the Northern Hemisphere, it is not observable now.
+It locates somewhat low in the Southern Hemisphere.
+But it will become high in winter.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)